-Press \blacktriangleleft or \blacktriangleright to highlight hours, minutes, or seconds; press \blacktriangle or \blacktriangledown to change.
+Press $\blacktriangleleft$ or $\blacktriangleright$ to highlight hours, minutes, or seconds; press $\blacktriangle$ or $\blacktriangledown$ to change.
 Choose an interval longer than the time needed to take the number of shots selected in Step 4.
-If the interval is too short, the number of photos taken may be less than the total listed in Step 4 (the number of intervals multiplied by the number of shots per interval).
+If the interval is too short, the number of photos Interval timer shooting taken may be less than the total listed in Step 4 (the number of intervals multiplied by the number of shots per interval).
 Press ► to continue.